Correcting the fiber-aperture bias affecting galaxy stellar populations in the Sloan Digital Sky Survey. Aperture corrections to absorption indices based on CALIFA integral field observations: Recipes for aperture corrections of stellar absorption indices

 In practice, in order to avoid the correction functions being affected by strongly deviant galaxies, after each step, we implement a $\sigma$-rejection algorithm to exclude those galaxies for which the residuals $\Delta X$ after applying the smoothed corrections exceed $3$ times the standard deviation of the full sample.
 The $\sigma$-rejection is applied the first time after the first calculation of the first-order corrections.
 The first-order corrections are then re-computed for this reduced sample and the second-order corrections are computed consequently.
 A $\sigma$-rejection is then applied again based on the second-order residuals.
 Finally, the full set of corrections is re-computed for the sample surviving the two $\sigma$-rejections.
 Typically, no more than a handful of galaxies are rejected per index and per redshift value.

 In panel (h) we plot the distributions of the differences of the corrected index values with respect to the integrated values, only for the galaxies surviving the $\sigma$-rejections (red and blue histograms).
-For reference, the green histogram shows the original differences for the values measured in fiber, which display an evident bias of $\sim 1.4$\,\AA~ (median, long vertical green arrow) and a significant skewness towards positive difference, with a tail up to $7$\,\AA.
-After correcting the fiber values by adding the first order corrections and the second order corrections, we obtain the red-dashed histogram and blue histogram, respectively.
+For reference, the green histogram shows the original differences for the values measured in fiber, which display an evident bias of $\sim 1.4$\,\AA~ (median, long vertical green arrow) and a significant skewness toward positive difference, with a tail up to $7$\,\AA.
+After correcting the fiber values by adding the first-order corrections and the second-order corrections, we obtain the red-dashed histogram and blue histogram, respectively.
 As we can see from the medians of the distributions (marked by the long arrows, in red and blue respectively), the bias becomes negligible already after the first correction.
-The dispersion (represented by the 16th and 84th percentiles of the distributions marked with the short vertical lines) is also substantially reduced, already with the first order correction.
-Nonetheless, the second order correction is particularly important to reduce the tail and the skewness of the distribution, as apparent comparing the position of the 84th percentile with the second order correction and with the first order one only.
+The dispersion (represented by the 16th and 84th percentiles of the distributions marked with the short arrows) is also substantially reduced, already with the first-order correction.
+Nonetheless, the second-order correction is particularly important to reduce the tail and the skewness of the distribution, as apparent comparing the position of the 84th percentile with the second-order correction and with the first-order correction only.

-In table \ref{tab:deltaX_distr} in appendix \ref{app:bias_corr_distr} we report the values of the median and percentiles of the $\Delta X$, without corrections and after the first and second order corrections, for the six stellar absorption indices that are also represented in Fig. \ref{fig:delta_index_morph}, for three represenative redshifts: $0.05$, $0.1$, and $0.2$.
-As in the example of $H\delta_\mathrm{A}+H\gamma_\mathrm{A}$, in all cases most of the bias is removed by the first-order corrections, while the seond-order correction mainly impact the dispersion and the skewness of the distributions.
-Remarkably, the scatter in the residuals is smaller than the typical measurement errors in the SDSS.
+In table \ref{tab:deltaX_distr} in appendix \ref{app:bias_corr_distr} we report the values of the median and percentiles of the $\Delta X$, without corrections and after the first- and second-order corrections, for the six stellar absorption indices that are also represented in Fig. \ref{fig:delta_index_morph}, for three representative redshifts: $0.05$, $0.1$, and $0.2$.
+As in the example of $H\delta_\mathrm{A}+H\gamma_\mathrm{A}$, in all cases most of the bias is removed by the first-order corrections, while the second-order correction mainly impact the dispersion and the skewness of the distributions.
+Remarkably, in our CALIFA simulations of SDSS observations, the scatter in the residuals after the correction procedure is smaller than the typical measurement errors in the SDSS, indicating that uncertainties in the aperture corrections have a negligible impact on the final error budget of the indices.